reneschoonrok/kubernetes-ml-whiteboard/Readme.md

 ### Credits.. <br/>
  <br/>
 pyimagesearch for the ML code  <br/>
 Do not take my code as a starting point.
-Instead goto below and get properly started. <br/>
+Instead go to below website and get properly started. <br/>
 https://pyimagesearch.com <br/>